import matplotlib.pyplot as plt

 We may want to plot them all in a faceted map, that is, four small maps of nz

 with the different variables.
-To do that, we initialize the plot with the right number of panels, such as ncols=len(vars)
+To do that, we initialize the plot with the expected number of panels, such as ncols=len(vars)

-to get one row and four columns, and then go over the variables in a for
+if we wish to have one row and four columns, and then go over the variables in a for

 loop, each time plotting vars[i]